iCliniq Logo

 Regarding follow up

-Will need rest of 3 weeks after surgery
+Will need to rest for three weeks after surgery.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!